hypertrace/hypertrace-gradle-publish-plugin/hypertrace-gradle-publish-maven-central-plugin/README.md

   license // REQUIRED to be a value defined in org.hypertrace.gradle.publishing.License repoName // REQUIRED.
 Name of the repository. url // Optional.
-The URL for the publication represented by the POM. packageGroup // Optional.
-The package group as registered in Nexus staging profile. stagingProfileId // Optional.
-The staging profile used to release given project. numberOfRetries // Optional.
-The number of retries when waiting for a repository state transition to finish. delayBetweenRetriesInMillis // Optional.
-The delay between retries.
+The URL for the publication represented by the POM.
 }
 ```